jeorgen/pphtml/README.md

 pphtml
 ======

-A plugin for the KDE Kate Editor that pretty formats HTML and Javascript.
+A plugin for the KDE Kate Editor that pretty formats HTM.
 Based on style_html:

 https://github.com/einars/js-beautify/blob/master/beautify-html.js